 - 1. Log in to the CLI as the Crypto Security Officer or Operator and set the management port IP address, network mask and network gateway for the module. - 2.
 As the Crypto Security Officer, use the XML/RPC interface to change the default CEP passwords for both the Crypto-Security Officer and Operator roles.
-CEP passwords must be a minimum of 6 characters, and composed of upper and lowercase characters, numeric characters, and special characters (!@#\$%^&\{[]}<>?). - 3.
+CEP passwords must be a minimum of 6 characters, and composed of upper and lowercase characters, numeric characters, and special characters (!@#\$%^&{[]}<>?). - 3.
 As the Crypto Security Officer, enable FIPS mode. - 4.
-As the Crypto Security Officer, create and load a new security policy to encrypt data. - 5.
-Verify that FIPS mode is set to true.
+As the Crypto Security Officer, create and load a new security policy to encrypt data.